BREATHING SPACE

 If you get it:

-enforcement action cannot be taken against you
+Enforcement action cannot be taken against you

-your creditors cannot contact you about debts included in your Breathing Space
+Your creditors cannot contact you about debts included in your Breathing Space

-your creditors cannot add interest or charges to your debt
+Your creditors cannot add interest or charges to your debt

 If you’re getting mental health crisis treatment, your protection from creditors will be longer.
 It will last for the length of your treatment, plus another 30 days.